morph027/pve-iso-2-pxe/README.md

 ## Preparation

-1. download **Proxmox VE ISO Installer** from [Proxmox](http://proxmox.com/downloads)
+1. download **Proxmox VE ISO Installer** from [Proxmox](http://proxmox.com/downloads) into a folder somewhere
-2. run this script with ISO file as parameter (you probably need sudo rights to loop mount)
+2. run this script with the folder containing the ISO file as parameter (you probably need sudo rights to loop mount)
 3. the *kernel* and *initramfs* (including ISO) will copied to sub-directory *pxeboot*

 ## PXE